SasView/documents/Roadmap/Sasview Roadmap 2018-09-06.md

 **Late 2019 to mid 2020 (from code camp VIII - ESS) - Release 4.3, Release 5.1**

 Subject to the availability of sufficient resources, release 5.1.
 Work will start on refactoring fitting to allow, for example custom re-parameterization of models (e.g. replace SLD with fraction of solvent in layer), using an input array for P or S in a P*S model, fitting oriented model to 1D cut etc. Work will begin on refactoring the simultaneous/constrained fitting workflow interface and on custom workflows identified as highest priority and having a well developed design.
 User documentation/tutorials will be reviewed, an advanced "how to fit my data" tutorial will be started, and an architecture manual begun.
 McSAS will be integrated into SasView, giving users an  approach to obtaining particle size distributions.
 Work on providing the generic O-Z solver tool that is present in SASFit will begin.
 Work on support for multi-GPU and multi-CPU computation, which may involve refactoring away from OpenCL as support for this standard is waning.
+Incorporation of the PRISM[^9] (polymer reference interaction site model) code into SasView.

 Task Summary (Subject to the availability of sufficient resources):